Antifeminism: Equal Rights Amendment

-Val Burris, meanwhile, says that high-income men opposed the amendment because they would gain the least with it being passed; that those men had the most to lose, since the ratification of the ERA would mean more competition for their jobs and possibly a lowered self-esteem.
+In 1983, Val Burris said that high-income men opposed the amendment, because they would gain the least with it being passed; that those men had the most to lose, since the ratification of the ERA would mean more competition for their jobs and possibly a lowered self-esteem.
 Because of the support of antifeminism from conservatives and the constant "conservative reactions to liberal social politics", such as the New Deal attacks, the attack on the ERA has been called a "right-wing backlash".
-Their methods include actions such as "insults proffered in emails or on the telephone, systematic denigration of feminism in the media, Internet disclosure of confidential information (e.g. addresses) on resources for battered women" and more.
+In a 2012 study, their methods include actions such as "insults proffered in emails or on the telephone, systematic denigration of feminism in the media, Internet disclosure of confidential information (e.g. addresses) on resources for battered women" and more.

 Abortion

+Anti abortion rhetoric largely has religious underpinnings, influence, and is often promoted by activists of strong religious faith.
+The anti-abortion movement protests in the form of educational outreach, political mobilisation, street protests (largely at abortion clinics), and is often aimed at convincing pregnant women to carry their pregnancies to term.

 Abortion remains one of the most controversial topics in the United States.
 Roe v.
 Wade was decided in 1973, and abortion was utilized by many antifeminists to rally supporters.
 Antiabortion views helped further several right-wing movements, including explicit antifeminism, and helped right-wing politicians rise to power.
-Antiabortion writings and conservative commentary in the late 20th century criticized the feminist movement's embrace of the right to abortion as selfish and self-centered.

 21st century

-Some current antifeminist practices can be traced back to the rise of the religious right in the late 1970s.
-BBC and Time, among others, have covered the 2014 social media trend #WomenAgainstFeminism.
-These antifeminists contend that feminism demonizes men (misandry) and that women are not oppressed in 21st century Western countries.
+Some current antifeminist practices can be traced back to the rise of the Christian right in the late 1970s.
+Antifeminist internet communities and hashtags include men's rights activists, incels ("involuntary celibates"), pickup artists, "meninism", "Red Pill", #YourSlipisShowing, #gamergate, and Men Going Their Own Way (MGTOW).
+These communities overlap with various white supremacist, authoritarian, and populist movements.

-British newspaper The Guardian and the website Jezebel have also reported on an increasing number of women and female celebrities rejecting feminism and instead subscribing to humanism.
-As a response to a pro-feminism speech by Australian Labor Senator Penny Wong, several women who identify as being humanist and antifeminist argued in an article for the Guardian that feminism is a discriminatory ideology and continues to portray women as victims.